Rousimar Palhares: Independent promotions

 After the release from the WSOF, Palhares compiled a record of 1–4–1 in Italian, Polish and Russian promotions, losing two championship fights in the process.

 On July 28, 2020, it was announced that Palhares had signed a contract with Taura MMA.
 Initially, he was expected to make his promotional debut against Sean Loeffler at Taura MMA 11 on October 30, 2020.
 However, on September 8, 2020, news surfaced that the bout was rescheduled to take place at Taura MMA 10 on October 23, 2020.
 Reports surfaced in the week leading up to this fight that Loeffler was forced to withdraw and was quickly replaced with Anthony Gordillo instead.
 In turn, Gordillo was not able to leave his hometown due to COVID-19 restrictions and the bout was cancelled.

-Palhares faced Florent Betorangal on March 30, 2024 at Kongs Fighting Championship - Kongs FC 2, losing the bout lost by unanimous decision decision.
+Palhares faced Florent Betorangal on March 30, 2024 at Kongs Fighting Championship - Kongs FC 2, losing the bout lost by unanimous decision.